 India lawmakers forbid manual toilet cleaning

-By Penelope MaCrae, AFPNEW DELHI--Indian lawmakers have passed a long-promised bill to ban manual cleaning of toilet waste by workers who are seen as the “ultimate untouchables” under the country's ancient Hindu caste-hierarchy.
+NEW DELHI--Indian lawmakers have passed a long-promised bill to ban manual cleaning of toilet waste by workers who are seen as the "ultimate untouchables" under the country's ancient Hindu caste-hierarchy.

 Already illegal under a largely ineffective 1993 law, the Congress government pledged to make another attempt at stamping out the practice with the new legislation cleared by parliament's decision-making lower house.